 Deciduous trees lose their leaves, usually in the fall and become dormant during the winter, ex. maple tree.
-We offer a variety of deciduous trees, along with a few new species - Eastern Redbud, River birch, Red Maple and Tupelo.
+We offer a variety of deciduous trees, and every year, we try to add new species.

 The Conservation pacs are carefully selected by the nursery, 2 each of 5 different plantings, plants that are compatible for a specific setting (shade or full sun).
-These pacs make a nice grouping for smaller garden areas, still 10 in each pac, but not 10 of the same large plant or tree, except for the Nut Tree pac, which gives you 10 fruit (nut) bearing trees, some grow to be large.
+These pacs make a nice grouping for smaller garden areas.

 Fertilizer tablets and marking flags are sold year round at the District office, 6680 Onondaga Lake Pkwy, Liverpool, NY. (the old mission fort, now the SKA-NONH Great Law of Peace Center)